AlexKollar/100DaysofPython/README.md

 # 100DaysofPython
-A Portfolio of Python Progrmams
+A Portfolio of Python Programs